Sparse Signal Recovery via Generalized Entropy Functions Minimization: Experimental Results

 \section{Experimental Results}

-We compare the proposed Shannon entropy function (SEF) minimization and R\'{e}nyi entropy function (REF) minimization approaches with the state-of-the-art $l_1$ norm (L1) minimization and $l_p$ norm to the $p$-th power (Lp) minimization approaches on simulated and real datasets.
+We compare the proposed Shannon entropy function (SEF) and R\'{e}nyi entropy function (REF) regularizers with the relaxed sparsity-promoting regularizers introduced in section \ref{sec:sparsity_regularizers}, OMP \cite{OMP07}, CoSaMP \cite{CoSaMP09} and the iterative hard thresholding (IHT) approach \cite{Blumensath2008,Blumensath2009,Blumensath2010} that directly uses the $\|\vx\|_0$ as a regularizer on both simulated and real datasets.

+The accelerated inexact proximal gradient method in Section \ref{sec:acc_ipgm} can be adapted to solve \eqref{eq:sparsity_regularization} when $g(\vx)$ is some other lower semi-continuous nonconvex/nonsmooth regularizers.
+The first-order approximation \eqref{eq:approx_shannon_entropy} needs to be updated accordingly.
+For best performances and a fair comparison, the $l_1$-minimization solution obtained via FISTA is used as the initializer for all the other approaches.

+Take the regularizers introduced in section \ref{sec:sparsity_regularizers} for example, the function $g_3(\vx)$ is a special case of $g_4(\vx)$ for signals with fixed $l_1$ norm; the functions $g_6(\vx)$, $\cdots$, $g_9(\vx)$ are special cases of the proposed entropy functions; the function $g_{10}(\vx)$ is not a sparsity-promoting regularizer.
+For the experiments, we thus compare the proposed entropy functions with the rest regularizers.

+Specifically, The $l_1$ norm $g_1(\vx)=\|\vx\|_1$ is minimized using FISTA.
+The $l_p$ norm $g_2(\vx)$ and the ``$\textnormal{L}_1/\textnormal{L}_\infty$'' function $g_4(\vx)$ are minimized using Algorithm \ref{alg:entropy_function_fista}, i.e. adapted FISTA.
+We show that $g_2(\vx)$, $g_4(\vx)$ are both lower semi-continuous and give their first-order approximations in Appendix \ref{app:other_regularizers}.
+The ``logarithm of energy'' $g_5(\vx)$ is not lower semi-continuous, its corresponding optimization problem is solved using the regularized FOCUSS algorithm \cite{RegFOCUSS03,FOCUSS97}: a reweighted $l_2$ norm minimization algorithm.